 Personal experience: Apple Watch Series 3 was my favorite device from 2018.
 It was fast enough to properly function during all of its intended purposes, which wasn’t true with previous generations.
 I would still be a happy daily wearer of Series 3 if the newer Apple Watch models didn’t exist.

-Overall impression: Apple Watch SE has an improved processor that improves battery efficiency and makes processor-intensive tasks work smoother.
+Summary: Apple Watch SE has an improved processor that improves battery efficiency and makes processor-intensive tasks work smoother.
 Other noticeable improvements include four times the amount of storage and haptic feedback on the Digital Crown.

 - Apple lists an 18-hour battery runtime.

 - I averaged 34 hours of battery with the non-cellular version of Apple Watch SE.

 - My 34-hour sessions included: two one-hour-long workouts, daily notifications, and eight hours of sleep tracking.

 - I’ve found you’ll typically lose an extra 4% for each hour that your watch is connected to cellular.

 - SE has the S5 processing chip.
 According to Apple, the S5 is up to two times faster than the S3 chip in Series 3.